#04 ESG, CEOs and Corporate Scandal

 - The dangers of an “us versus them” perspective that writes off employees guilty of misconduct as bad apples

-- The willful blindness that inevitable leads to legale and reputational damage
+- The willful blindness that leads to legal and reputational damage

 - Why doing the right thing is not just an ethical proposal, it’s a business imperative